-Schoolhouse Campground.
+Schoolhouse Campground

 Schoolhouse Campground is located between New Bullards Bar Reservoir and Marysville Road across from the Hornswoggle Group Campground.
 The campground is approximately 0.5 mile (mi) from the reservoir shoreline on NFS land.
-The campground has 57 campsites, which includes 43 single sites, 13 double sites and 1 host site.
-The single sites amenities include a picnic table, cooking grill/fire ring, food locker, and vehicle parking spur with a capacity of 6 people and 1 vehicle for \$22 per night.
-The double sites amenities include 2 picnic tables, a cooking grill/fire ring, 2 food lockers and vehicle parking spur with a capacity of 12 people and 2 vehicles for \$44 per night.
-The campground has 5 restrooms (4 flush and 1 vault), a potable water system and an overflow parking area for 20 vehicles.
-The campground does not have any recreation vehicle (RV) hookups or a dump station.
-The campground has 1 facility identification sign at the entrance; 5 information boards
+The campground has 57 campsites, which includes 43 single sites, 13 double sites and one host site.
+The single sites amenities include a picnic table, cooking grill/fire ring, food locker, and vehicle parking spur with a capacity of six

-The Forest Service capital improvement projects include; 1) a 2003 Department of Boating and Waterways (DBAW) grant to construct the Dark Day Boat Ramp Overflow Parking Area (\$547,000); 2) a 2003 capital improvement project (CIP) grant to pave the circulation roads at Schoolhouse, Hornswoggle Group and Dark Day complex (\$776,000); 3) a 2005 DBAW grant to repair the Dark Day boat ramp (\$94,600); 4) a 2005 DBAW grant to replace the Dark Day boat ramp courtesy dock (\$56,000); and 5) a 2011 DBAW grant to repair the landslide/erosion adjacent to the Dark Day Boat Ramp Overflow Parking Area (\$293,500).
+The Forest Service CIPs included: 1) a 2003 Department of Boating and Waterways (DBW) grant to construct the Dark Day Boat Ramp Overflow Parking Area (\$547,000); 2) a 2003 CIP grant to pave the circulation roads at Schoolhouse, Hornswoggle Group and Dark Day complex (\$776,000); 3) a 2005 DBW grant to repair the Dark Day boat ramp (\$94,600); 4) a 2005 DBW grant to replace the Dark Day boat ramp courtesy dock (\$56,000); and 5) a 2011 DBW grant to repair the landslide/erosion adjacent to the Dark Day Boat Ramp Overflow Parking Area (\$293,500).